 - – Group 0+ (from birth to 12kg, around 12 months).

 – i-Size infant carry car seats (up to 75 or 85cm, depending on the manufacturer, which is around the 15 or 18 months mark respectively).

 - – Prices start around £180 for the seat and £100 for an Isofix base.

 These car seats generally last to a maximum of 85cm (depending on the model). i-Size is not age specific, but generally you’ll use an infant carry car seats until your baby is around 15 months old.

-Pros: These are a highly portable car seat option, allowing you to move your tiny traveller from car to pushchair without waking them.
+These are a highly portable car seat option.
+They allow you to move your tiny traveller from car to pushchair without waking them.
 Simply attach the car seat to your travel system buggy (double check they’re compatible before you buy) and away you go!

-Cons: Carry car seats only last to a maximum of 85cm (depending on the manufacturer) which is around 15 months and they’re not cheap.
-So for some parents, this may feel an expensive option, especially if you opt for the Isofix base as well.
+Carry car seats only last to a maximum of 85cm (depending on the manufacturer).
+Which is around 15 months and they’re not cheap.
+So for some parents.
+This may feel an expensive option, especially if you opt for the Isofix base as well.

 Key features to look out for: